+Everyone, it seems, has a 2CV story.
+Even James Bond used one as an escape vehicle (admittedly only when his Lotus exploded).
+As a child of 1970s Bristol, my 2CV associations are less 007, and more my friend’s bohemian parents parked up at the allotment complete with obligatory Nuclear Power No Thanks sticker on the bumper.
 Conversely, our own family-of-five transport was a mustard-brown Mini Clubman, so the 2CV, with its sunny primary colours and fold-back roof represented an alternative world of motoring – a tantalising vision of freewheeling Euro-fun.

-So, where better to celebrate the 2CV’s 70th birthday than its homeland?
-And for a car that was designed to carry ‘four people and 50kg of potatoes’ the rural interior of southwest France provides a fitting destination for our road trip.
+For a car that was designed to carry ‘four people and 50kg of potatoes’ the rural interior of southwest France provides a fitting destination for our road trip.
 The circular route begins and ends in the picturesque riverside village of Aubeterre-sur-Dronne, and over the next week will lead us through the vineyards, forests and rolling hills of Cognac country on a network of backroads and single-track lanes, taking in the Dordogne, Limousin and the Poitou-Charentes regions.

 She demonstrates the controls.
 It takes all of sixty seconds.
 There are cute flip-up windows and rolling back the soft-top involves string.
 ‘And this is the air-conditioning’, she announces, deadpan, twisting a chunky metal knob.
 A hinged vent creaks open to reveal a strip of wire mesh above the dashboard.